-Bald Mountain is a relatively easy hike with big-bang view.
+Bald Mountain, located just north of Old Forge in the Adirondacks, is a relatively easy hike with a big-bang view.
 The walking distance is about a mile with an elevation gain of approximately 400 feet.
 It is a fire tower mountain, meaning there is a fire tower at the summit.
-Hikers can climb to the top of the fire tower for even better views.
-While its official name is Rondaxe Mountain, given to avoid confusion with another Bald Mountain with a fire tower in nearby Lewis County, most people still refer to this mountain as Bald Mountain.
+The view from the summit's rocky top is stunning, but hikers can climb to the top of the fire tower for even better views of the sweeping scenery.
+While its official name is Rondaxe Mountain, given to avoid confusion with another Bald Mountain that has a fire tower in nearby Lewis County, most people still refer to this peak as Bald Mountain.

 To get there, turn right off Route 28 onto Rondaxe Road.
 Travel just over 0.1 mile to the trailhead parking on the left.